siddkhannaa/siddkhannaa/README.md

 # Hi 👋
 I'm Siddharth, most people call me Sidd.
 I enjoy coding and robotics.
-Currently working with Django and Unity
+Currently working with Unity and AWS

 Fun Fact: 🐶 My Profile Picture is of a friend's old dog in a sock